lennymalard/melpy-project/BLANK_README.md

 ### Prerequisites

 Melpy requires an up-to-date python environment.
-You can download the latest version with the conda environment by following this link : [anaconda.org](https://www.anaconda.com/download).
+I recommend conda, which is dedicated to the scientific use of python : [anaconda.org](https://www.anaconda.com/download).

 All other prerequisites will be installed automatically during library installation.

 ### Installation

-Run the following prompt :
+Run the following prompt in your environment terminal:
    ```sh
    pip3 install melpy
    ```